Tidal Energy

 and the stored water is then fed through a turbine.

-•Pendulor Devices: Pendulor wave-power devices consist of a rectangular box
+•Pendulor Devices: Pendulor wave-power devices consist of a rectangular box that

-action of the waves causes the flap to swing back and forth.
+of the waves causes the flap to swing back and forth.
 The motion powers a

 hydraulic pump and a generator.

-credit: NOAA, U.S.
+credit: NOAA, U.S. DOE,

-DOE, American Wind Energy Association, Bureau of Land Management, Sandia
+American Wind Energy Association, Bureau of Land Management, Sandia

 National Labooratory Australian CRC for Renewable Energy,Fujista